openfaas/docs/docs/contributing/get-started.md

 ## Get up to speed

-If you are new with Docker, Kubernetes, or Go and would like to learn or just improve your skills, you may find the following links useful:
+If you are new with Docker, Kubernetes, or Go and would like to learn or just improve your skills, you may find the following links useful.

+Check out Alex's eBook on Everyday Go - with examples, recipes and techniques used on the OpenFaaS project in production: [Everyday Go](https://gumroad.com/l/everyday-golang)

 * **Golang**
     * [Go Official Website](https://golang.org)